-What is DIN Internship Program?
+What is the DIN Internship Program?

 Why participate?